deanturpin/germs.dev/posts/template.md

 Now most compilers implement traits with intrinsics.

 # Primary type categories (traits)
 All inherit from either `true_type` or `false_type`, and all should yield the same result in light of cv qualifiers.

-For any given type T, exactle one of th eprimary type categories shall yield `true_type`.
+For any given type T, exactle one of the primary type categories shall yield `true_type`.

 ```
 is_void